Posted on behalf of Phillips Law Group on Dec 07, 2010 in Personal Injury

 Basically, those who can file such a claim are those parties who depended on the person who was killed for financial and emotional support, and in some situations there are other requirements.

 If you have lost someone you love because of the faulty actions of someone else, this is not a time to attempt to navigate through the complicated waters of the legal system.
 Instead, you need to focus on your family and moving forward, as difficult as that will likely be.
-Seek the help of Arizona wrongful death lawyers who have been fighting successfully for the rights of grieving families for many years.
+Seek the help of Phoenix injury lawyers who have been fighting successfully for the rights of grieving families for many years.
 Contact Phillips Law Group today to schedule a free initial consultation.